devedmonton/DES-Website/README.md

 > Fostering a stronger software development community in Edmonton.

+## Questions and Discussion

+If you'd like to discuss anything about the website we have a channel on the [DES Slack (join here)](https://devedmonton.com/#about-our-slack) called #des-website-contributing that is welcome to anyone.
+Feel free to ask questions, get clarification, and request/discuss features.

 ## Development Setup

 Note that all of these commands have been tested and used on Mac/unix machines, if you are on windows and these do not work for you look in the contributing guidelines for help.